finnito/Science/content/12ess/as91191/6-new-zealand-volcanoes.md

 - Typically formed at subduction zones
 - Made up of andesitic lava which has an intermediate amount of silica
 - The lava is semi-sticky and cooler.
-This means that it is so runny and that it cools more quickly.
+This means that it is not so runny and that it cools more quickly.
 - The combination of these two factors means that it does not travel as far and forms cone shapes.
 - Eruptions can be gentle, erupting lava, or explosive, eruption hot ash.